 A ground lead (pigtail) can be added by simply helically wrapping a piece of QQ-B-575 tubular braid wire (AWG size as desired) around the cable bundle.
 Wrap the braid wire coils spaced approximately 1.0 inch apart over a cable distance of approximately 6.0 inches.
-Then wrap the conductive side of your EMI tape over these coils.
+Then, wrap the conductive side of your EMI tape over these coils.
 The EMI tape should be wound in the opposite direction than that of the braid wire coils.
-The helically-wound braid insures that the bare lead is in contact with the EMI shield material over its entire length and that the lead cannot “nest” into a group of parallel wire leads and lose EMI shield contact.
-The compressive force of the EMI tape winds insures that the contact is not lost.
+The helically-wound braid ensures that the bare lead is in contact with the EMI shield material over its entire length and that the lead cannot “nest” into a group of parallel wire leads and lose EMI shield contact.
+The compressive force of the EMI tape winds ensures that the contact is not lost.
 The braid wire winding spacing also creates a good tooth interlock of tape in between each braid coil where the tape is tighter on the smaller cable diameter.
 This approach generates a good ground contact and enough friction that the drain wire cannot be pulled out if accidently tugged.
 Some customers will choose to extend the braid wire beyond the suggested 6.0 inches, especially on short assembly lengths.
 (Figure 2)

 Figure 2.
 Grounding braid wire helically wound around cable.